imagej/imagej.github.io/_pages/cookbook/t-functions.md

 The k value can be calculated in ImageJ by:

-1. Make sure the *"Edit/Options/Profile Plot Options"* setting "Do not save x-values" is off.
+1. Make sure the {% include bc path="Edit|Options|Profile Plot Options" %} setting "Do not save x-values" is off.
-2. Select a region of the cell or the whole image and plot the decay using the menu command *"Image/Stacks/Plot Z-axis Profile"*.
+2. Select a region of the cell or the whole image and plot the decay using the menu command {% include bc path="Image|Stacks|Plot Z-axis Profile" %}.
 3. Click the *Copy* button of the plot window.
-4. Open the curve fitting dialog *"Analyze/Tools/Curve Fitting"*.
+4. Open the curve fitting dialog {% include bc path="Analyze|Tools|Curve Fitting" %}.
 5. Delete the default data and paste in your copied data.
 6. Select "Exponential" from the option list and click the "Fit" button.
 7. In the *Log* window, scroll down to find the value labeled as "b", this is your *k* value.